karl-sjogren/project-borealis/README.md

 * Save message templates that all leaders might want to send to all members such as bear formations or alliance event sign ups

 Project icon by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/)

+## How it works

+When iPhone/iPad users get a gift code they can't redeem it in game and instead have to go to
+<https://wos-giftcode.centurygame.com/>.
+There they enter their PlayerId which is then verified
+by returning information such as the player name, furnace level and state via an HTTP endpoint.

+Since this is a public thing that any one can access it can also be used to automatically retrieve information about a specific PlayerId (and redeem gift codes for that player).